stjet/ming-wm/docs/system/README.md

 > If reading this in the "About" app inside ming-wm, use the 'j' and 'k' keys to scroll.
 > Recommended reading music: Hegira by such

 Ming-wm, as the name implies, is great at liberating the nation of Mongol hordes, and great at collapsing when invaded by Jurchens.
+It is licensed under the GPLv3.

 Also, it is a window manager.
 The window manager manages "window-likes":